IgniteUI/igniteui-docfx/jp/components/ripple.md

 ```

 #### Applying the custom theme
-After providing the function with the required parameters you have to **include** the component mixins.
+The easiest way to apply your theme is with a `sass` `@include` statement in the global styles file:
 ```scss
 @include igx-ripple($custom-theme);
 ```

+#### Scoped component theme

+In order for the custom theme to affect only specific component, you can move all of the styles you just defined from the global styles file to the custom component's style file (including the import of the `index` file).

+This way, due to Angular's [ViewEncapsulation](https://angular.io/api/core/Component#encapsulation), your styles will be applied only to your custom component.

  >[!NOTE]
-  > If the component is using an [`Emulated`](../themes/component-themes.md#view-encapsulation) ViewEncapsulation, it is necessary to `penetrate` this encapsulation using `::ng-deep`.
-Note that the Emulated value of the ViewEncapsulation is the default one.
+ >If the component is using an [`Emulated`](../themes/component-themes.md#view-encapsulation) ViewEncapsulation, it is necessary to penetrate this encapsulation using `::ng-deep` in order to style the grid.
+ >[!NOTE]
+ >Wrap the statement inside of a `:host` selector to prevent your styles from affecting elements *outside of* our component:

 ```scss
 :host {